lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 3. Preserve Existing Behavior

-When existing Lily code is cleaned up, reorganized, optimized, documented, or given stronger types, its runtime behavior must remain unchanged unless the operate explicitly includes a behavior change.
+When existing Lily code is cleaned up, reorganized, optimized, documented, or given stronger types, its runtime behavior must remain unchanged unless the work explicitly includes a behavior change.
 A refactor should improve structure, readability, maintainability, or performance while preserving the established contract of the system.

 Do not silently change: